SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 Caveat Emptor means “let the buyer beware”.
 One might think the outlay of hundreds of thousands of Dollars, Euros, Pounds or millions of Renminbi or Roubles would make most buyers more inquisitive.
 Bizarrely, this is not always the case.

-The first thing they do is call the lawyer (or more likely, the accountant) who set up their Thai Company and arranged their villa purchase.
+The first thing they do is call the lawyer (or more likely, the accountant) who set up their Thai Company and arranged the purchase of their Phuket villa.
 When that professional individual is either willing to obfuscate the facts, or is ignorant of the facts, then the foreign owner is often left feeling bullet proof.

 Every story they hear about illegal ownership then becomes wrong in their eyes, and every other foreigner they meet who buys a property through a Thai company with nominee shareholders perpetuates a false confirmation bias.

-No Frame of Reference for Russians and Chinese Buyers
+No Frame of Reference for So Many New Buyers of Property in Phuket

 Sadly, the same cannot be said for Chinese and Russian tourists/investors.
-Russians have only been coming to Phuket in large numbers for the last ten years, and the significant growth in Chinese tourism only happened in the last five years.
+Russians have only been coming to Phuket in large numbers for the last ten plus years, and the significant growth in Chinese tourism happened later than that.
 Many Russians and Chinese are therefore unaware of the previous efforts to enforce illegal ownership, perhaps because no one has ever bothered to tell them.
 Having no frame of reference, they are unfortunately more easily misled, and do not know what structures are above board and which are not.

 There does not appear to be a comparable social network campaign in either Russian or Mandarin to inform people about the laws regarding foreign land ownership.
 It is possible that one reason why this information has not reached the Russian or Chinese blogospheres is that those writing online about Phuket Property did not experience the last crackdown, and are not familiar with the letter vs. the spirit of the law.
 Instead, the buyers – and perhaps the bloggers, too – are relying on the advice of individuals who are either oblivious to the facts, or incentivised not to tell the whole story.